-Risks may include, among others, labour disputes, invalidation of governmental orders and permits (including permits necessary for executives and key employees to work in South Africa and the United States), corruption, uncertain political and economic environments, sovereign risk, war (including in neighbouring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties to honour contractual relations, corruption, foreign taxation, delays in obtaining or the inability to obtain necessary governmental permits, opposition to mining from environmental or other non-governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold exports, instability due to economic underdevelopment, inadequate infrastructure and increased financing costs.
+Risks may include, among others, labour disputes, compliance with the Broad-Based Black Economic Empowerment ("B-BBEE) Amendment Act, invalidation of governmental orders and permits (including permits necessary for executives and key employees to work in South Africa and the United States), corruption, uncertain political and economic environments, sovereign risk, war (including in neighbouring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties to honour contractual relations, corruption, foreign taxation, delays in obtaining or the inability to obtain necessary governmental permits, opposition to mining from environmental or other non-governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold exports, instability due to economic underdevelopment, inadequate infrastructure and increased financing costs.
 In addition, the enforcement by the Company of its legal rights to exploit its properties may not be recognized by the government of South Africa or the government of the United States or by their respective court systems.
 These risks may limit or disrupt the Company's operations, restrict the movement of funds or result in the deprivation of contractual rights or the taking of property by nationalization or expropriation without fair compensation.